auth0/auth0-python/README.rst

 If the token verification fails, a ``TokenValidationError`` will be raised.
 In that scenario, the ID token should be deemed invalid and its contents should not be trusted.

 ===========================
-Organizations (Closed Beta)
+Organizations
 ===========================

-Organizations is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.
+[Organizations](https://auth0.com/docs/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.

 Using Organizations, you can:
 * Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your applications, as organizations.